 We all eventually have to pee, bottle or no bottle, and there are varying opinions about that.
 Do what you have to do, but when you choose to drop a number two in the woods you just left a negative scent bomb that just nuked every deer within miles.

 17. Shooting young bucks

-The endless argument over harvest versus quality management.
-Maybe the worst thing of all is when you and I let one walk and somebody else shoots it.
-Yep, it’s perfectly legal, and no you can’t eat the horns.
-Congratulations.
+It's the endless argument over harvest versus quality management of a deer population.
+Maybe the worst thing of all is when you let a whitetail walk and somebody else shoots it.

 18. Taking bad shots

 19. Wounding deer and tracking them too soon